 To meet students where they are and help them reach their goals in high school and beyond;

 To equip every student to graduate in 4 years,

-prepared to continue to post-secondary training, and/or

-with the skills & credentials needed to obtain a high-paying job upon graduation.
+prepared to continue post-secondary education/training and/or with the skills & credentials needed to obtain a high-paying job upon graduation.

 WHERE WILL UVA TAKE YOU?